|Student Help / FAQ|

 How do I clear my browser cache?

-Before clearing your browser cache be sure to log out of Blackboard and any other sites and then close and restart your browser after clearing the cache.
+Before clearing your browser cache, be sure to log out of Blackboard and any other sites, close and restart your browser after clearing the cache.
 Then, instructions depend on the particular browser:

 For Internet Explorer:

 Click on the "Tools" menu, then "Internet Options."
 Select the "General" tab and then click the "Delete..." button for "Browsing History."
 On the next windows click "Delete files..." for "Temporary Internet Files."